 The price of the ship, which is intended to be a small, speedy vessel for use in shallow waters close to shore, has doubled since 2005 to $440 million apiece.
 A decision to simultaneously build two versions will add to long-term operating costs.
 The Pentagon’s chief weapons tester has cited flaws with the ship’s guns and questioned whether the LCS could carry on its mission after being hit in combat.

 The Army will save $1.3 billion by delaying the purchase from Chicago-based Boeing Co.
-(BA) of H-64 Apache helicopters and $400 million by reducing its quantity of UH-72 Lakota Light Utility Helicopters made by European Aeronautic Defence & Space Co.
+(BA:US) of H-64 Apache helicopters and $400 million by reducing its quantity of UH-72 Lakota Light Utility Helicopters made by European Aeronautic Defence & Space Co.
 (EAD), based in Blagnac, France.

 The Air Force canceled a supply-chain management program last year after spending $1 billion.
 Failure of the program managed by Computer Sciences Corp.
 (CSC:US), based in Falls Church, Virginia, is under review by the Senate Armed Services Committee.